peardox/Trivial/data/exportedTextures/README.md

-This directory gets filled up with textures you export by pressing X in Hover
+This directory gets filled up with textures you export by pressing T in Hover